Last Updated on March 14, 2023 by Jessica Lauren Vine

 Series Vs. Parallel Wiring

-The second important concept is the difference between wiring components in series vs. parallel.
+The second important concept is the difference between wiring components in series vs. parallel when you’re looking into how to install solar panels on an RV.
 This is important for your battery bank, as well as the solar panels themselves.
 Each method has very specific effects on the overall system as well as specific pros and cons for the overall operation of your system.

 Batteries in Series.
 Batteries wired in series should always be of the same volt and amp-hour ratings.
 Mixing batteries in a series configuration with different properties will lead to imbalances which will eventually damage your batteries.
 When wired in series you add the voltages of each battery in the series to get a total series voltage.
 So two 6 volt batteries wired in series will output 12 volts.
 The amp hours are not additive.
 So two 6 volt 200 amp hour batteries wired in series will output 12 volts with 200 amp-hours of capacity.